Analysis: Why Seattle is signing Carlos Hyde, and how the running back corps looks now

 But to Carroll, that may have only reinforced the idea of making sure the Seahawks don’t always have to rely on Wilson for everything.

-Which brings us back to Hyde, who was still available to sign in late May despite having had a career-best season a year ago with 1,070 yards in what turned out to be his only year in Houston.
+Which brings us back to Hyde, who was still available to sign in late May despite having had a career-best season a year ago with 1,070 yards in what turned out to be his only year in Houston (he reportedly turned down a two-year deal said to be worth up to $10 million to stay in Houston so he could enter free agency after making $2.8 million on a one-year deal last year).

 That it was later revealed that Hyde had labrum surgery in February, an injury he apparently played through for most/all of the season, may help explain why Hyde was still available, though Seattle also first went after Devonta Freeman before those contract talks broke down.